Pain Medicine Group

 A work injury can be traumatic and stressful due to the legalities surrounding the workman’s compensation system.
-The specialists at Pain Medicine Group, which includes Dr. Paul Hurd, MD in Fort Myers, and Mauna M. Radahd, MD and Jason C.Tse, DO in Oviedo, Florida, understand how to navigate the workers’ compensation system, and provide treatment for work-related injuries so you get the care you need to get back on your feet as quickly as possible.
+The specialists at Pain Medicine Group, which includes Dr. Mauna M. Radahd, or Dr. Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida, understand how to navigate the workman’s compensation system, and provide treatment for work-related injuries so you get the care you need to get back on your feet as quickly as possible.
 Call today or book an appointment online.

 Workers’ compensation is a type of insurance program through your employer that provides benefits, including coverage for health care, when you’ve been injured on the job.
 Due to the legal issues and paperwork involved in workers’ compensation claims, many physicians refuse to provide care for work injuries.